tdtimur/docker-mprime/README.md

 # MPrime on Docker
-This image runs mprime (https://mersenne.org) on Docker container
+This image runs mprime (https://mersenne.org) on Docker container.